MasenKane/CSCI2461_Project3/README.md

 ```
 USE GWLC - IT IS MOST CURRENT AND HAS EVERYTHING
 INCLUDING THE REGISTERS
-(currentALU and newALU ironically are not current or new,
+(currentALU.cdl and newALU.cdl ironically are not
-I just don't know how to delete files off the git browser
+current or new (neither is ALU.cdl), I just don't
+know how to delete files off the git browser and
-and I'm tired)
+I'm tired)

 CHECK OUT - CPUnotes.pdf for a finite state diagram,